epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

   --version          Print version info
-  --json             Print result as JSON in stdout --verbose          Outputs verbose status messages --date DATE        Return news from cache with that date.
-  --to_pdf TO_PDF    Conversion of news in the pdf format.
-  --to_epub TO_EPUB  Conversion of news in the ___ format.
+  --json             Print result as JSON in stdout --verbose          Outputs verbose status messages --date DATE        Return news from cache with that date --to_pdf TO_PDF    Conversion of news in the pdf format --to_epub TO_EPUB  Conversion of news in the epub format --colorize         Print news in colorized mode in stdout
 ```

 To run the program from the command line, you must write the file name and string with URL-address of news site.